alankent/magento2devbox-skeleton/README.md

   * Click on the green button "Clone or Download" and select "Download ZIP".
   * Extract the ZIP file contents into the project directory.

+It is common to modify these downloaded files and delete unwanted files.
+For example, on Mac it is common to delete Windows BAT files.

 ### 2. Review and Update the docker-compose.yml File

 Review the `docker-compose.yml` file in a text editor, making necessary